Richardaeld/google_translate_game/README.md

 ## Scaleability
 + Add an api that would read out the foreign word of a matched card
-+ Add the selection of different card background to give the user a different visual experience according to what they like.
++ Add a greater selection of different card backgrounds to give the user a different visual experience according to their preference.
++ Add a game board background selector for a different visual experience for returning users

 # Tools, References, and Code used
 ## Tools